Automattic/newspack-teams-for-wc-memberships-auto-join-by-email/README.md

 This Plugin is an extension for the [Teams for WooCommerce Memberships](https://woocommerce.com/products/teams-woocommerce-memberships/) plugin.

-It enablres automatically assigning newly registered Users to existing WooComm Team Memberships based on their email domain.
+It automatically assigns newly registered Users to existing WooComm Team Memberships based on their email domain.

 If a new User has an email with a domain that matches the email domain of an Team Membership Owner, this new User will automatically get assigned to their Team.